Safeguarding

 The variety and impact of art crime

-The art world, with its subjective valuations and opaque transactions, has also been exploited as a means to launder money.
-This intricate scheme involves using art purchases and sales to legitimise illegally obtained funds, while disguising the origins of the money.
-Such an approach takes advantage of the difficulty in determining the exact value of artworks, as well as the private and often secretive nature of art transactions.
-On a more global scale, an example of this can be found in the case of the disgraced financier Jho Low, who is said to have orchestrated the 1Malaysia Development Berhad scandal.
+The art market, with its subjective valuations and private transactions, has also been exploited as a means to launder money, using art sales to disguise illegally obtained funds.
+One notorious example is Jho Low, the disgraced financier who is said to have orchestrated the 1Malaysia Development Berhad scandal.
 Uncovered in 2015, Low and his counterparts had misappropriated billions of dollars from the 1MDB fund and funnelled it into luxury real estate, artworks, and other assets.
 Among the art pieces were paintings by Claude Monet, Andy Warhol, Diane Arbus and Jean-Michel Basquiat, some gifted to celebrities or sold on for a higher price to “clean” the money.
-The extent of money laundering through art remains challenging to quantify definitively due to its clandestine nature, but reports suggest that billions of dollars may flow through this channel annually, contributing to the broader landscape of financial crime.

-For artists and collectors, the loss of a cherished artworks can be devastating.
-The emotional impact of theft often lingers long after the event, leaving a lasting mark on those affected.
-Theft can also damage an artist’s legacy, as stolen works may be lost to history or tarnish the artist’s reputation through their association with crime.
+For artists and collectors, the theft of cherished artworks is more than a financial loss – it’s an emotional blow that can linger for years.
+Theft can also tarnish an artist’s legacy, as stolen works may be lost forever or tied to criminal activities.
 The infamous theft of Gustav Klimt’s Portrait of a Lady in 1997, for example, cast a shadow over the artist’s work for decades until the painting was rediscovered in 2019.

 The art of recovery